 Recommended by Bilyana at Owl Over The World

-Berlin is one of my favourite cities and one of my favourite places to stay is The Circus Hotel.
+Berlin is one of my favourite cities and one of my favourite places to stay is very hip and trendy Circus Hotel.
 Here you have a choice of staying at either the ‘Circus Hotel’ or the ‘Circus Hostel’.